Last Updated: April 16th

 1 season, 8 episodes

 Jon Favreau is helming this Star Wars spin-off described as a Space Western that takes place five years after the events of Return of the Jedi.
 The Empire has fallen, the First Order has yet to be created, so the galaxy is a lawless place perfect for a bounty hunter to wreak havoc and make his own rules, which is exactly what Pedro Pascal’s Mandalorian seems to be doing.
-This series has been kept tightly under wraps, so the plot is a bit of a mystery at this point, but the teases we’ve gotten look promising.
-The only drawback: Disney has decided to use a weekly release format for its original slate, which means you won’t be able to binge this one like you’ll probably want to.
+This series had been kept tightly under wraps during production, so while most people enjoyed the show immensely, everyone’s favorite takeaway seems to be one thing: Baby Yoda.

 30 seasons, 662 episodes | IMDb: 8.7/10